Skip to content

 check for it).

-Source code in src/paves/tables.py
+Source code in src/paves/tables/structure.py

-def tables_structure(
+def structure(

 pdf: Union[str, PathLike, Document, Page, PageList],